-INSaFLU (“INSide the FLU”) is a bioinformatics free web-based suite that deals with primary data (reads) towards the automatic generation of the output data that are actually the core first-line “genetic requests” for effective and timely influenza laboratory surveillance (e.g., type and sub-type, gene and whole-genome consensus sequences, variants annotation, alignments and phylogenetic trees).
-Data integration is continuously scalable, fitting the need for a real-time epidemiological surveillance during the flu epidemics.
+INSaFLU (“INSide the FLU”) is a bioinformatics free web-based suite that deals with primary data (reads) towards the automatic generation of the output data that are actually the core first-line “genetic requests” for effective and timely viral influenza and SARS-CoV-2 laboratory surveillance (e.g., type and sub-type, gene and whole-genome consensus sequences, variants annotation, alignments and phylogenetic trees).
+Data integration is continuously scalable, fitting the need for a real-time epidemiological surveillance during the flu and COVID-19 epidemics.

 The INSaFLU bioinformatics pipeline currently consists of 6 core steps (see Figure).
 For more details about INSaFLU, please read Borges V, Pinheiro M et al. Genome Medicine (2018) 10:46.
 A detailed tutorial of INSaFLU usage, as well as documentation about the current software settings and versions, is provided here.